alessiobo/Node-Exercices/README.md

 # Exercise

-Our HTTP server sends an HTML response body.
+Our HTTP server now sends a JSON response body.
-Replace the text in the HTML with your own message.
-Run the server and use your web browser to test your changes.
+Change the location in the response to "Mars".
+Run the server and make a request to it with curl using the --verbose flag.
+What is the value of the Content-Length response header?